codex-protocol/api-docs/source/includes/client-routes.md

 ------------ | ------ | --------------------------------------------------------
 tokenId      | Number | The `tokenId` of the Codex Record to update.

-### Query Parameters
+### Request Parameters

-At least one of the following query parameters is required for this route:
+At least one of the following parameters is required for this route:

 Parameter                     | Type          | Description
 ----------------------------- | ------------- | --------------------------------